KERSED/Y2KERSED/README.md

 In order to create an executable file that runs without the console on the victims machine you will need to run the Python file through pyinstaller.exe using the command below:

 pyinstaller.exe Y2KAudioPlugin.py --onefile --noconsole

+This is for educational purposes only.
+Users should ensure they adhere to all applicable laws when using the information provided.